tholonia/the-book/final/THOLONIA_THE_BOOK.md

 Russel Targ, a former physicist at Stanford Research Institute and author of *“The Reality of ESP: A Physicist's Proof of Psychic Abilities”*, has experimented with telepathy and ESP for some time now.
 He shows<sup>[90](#ref_090)</sup> that the scientific evidence for ESP is statistically stronger than the evidence that aspirin helps reduce stroke.
 The aspirin test was so statistically significant that the test had to be called off because it was considered unethical to continue giving test subjects placebos in light of the overwhelming evidence they had collected before the test was even completed.
 I know it's a rhetorical question, but are we not seeing this revolutionary telepathy/ESP research all over the news?
 The evidence is compelling enough to accept that telepathy, in some form, is a thing.

-The umbrella “or something” category can cover quite a bit of territory, including lesser-known applications of our sensory-processing skills, such as the ability to smell personalities and emotions<sup>[91](#ref_091)</sup>*<sup>,</sup>*<sup>[92](#ref_092)</sup> or, if you're a woman ovulating, your superhero-like ability to immediately recognize otherwise hidden snakes<sup>[93](#ref_093)</sup> (the elongated, legless, carnivorous reptiles, not the metaphorical type, although I suspect research would show significant results for the later as well) and gay men.
+The umbrella “or something” category can cover quite a bit of territory, including lesser-known applications of our sensory-processing skills, such as the ability to smell personalities and emotions<sup>[91](#ref_091)</sup>*<sup>,</sup>*<sup>[92](#ref_092)</sup> or, if you're a woman ovulating, your superhero-like ability to imfile:///home/jw/Documents/Projects/mindfields/tholonia-md/mediately recognize otherwise hidden snakes<sup>[93](#ref_093)</sup> (the elongated, legless, carnivorous reptiles, not the metaphorical type, although I suspect research would show significant results for the later as well) and gay men.
 Some humans have a visual sense 100 times more sensitive than the average person.<sup>[94](#ref_094)</sup> And what of the extensive intrinsic nervous system in the heart comprised of clusters of neurons sufficiently sophisticated to qualify as a *heartbrain*?
 Certainly, that must contain some sort of sensory organs.

 Perhaps the most overlooked, yet strongest sense we have is what we call our *gut sense*.
 Considering that our gastrointestinal tracts contain 95 percent of our body's serotonin, has its own nervous system, and is filled with trillions of microbes sending terabytes of information to the brain every millisecond, microbes that are 100 times in number that of the cells in the body and ten times the number of cells in the brain, all of which having a significant impact on the brain<sup>[95](#ref_095)</sup>*<sup>,</sup>*<sup>[96](#ref_096)</sup>, one would have to consider the *gut* as a sense in its own right.<sup>[97](#ref_097)</sup> Even more significant is what microbes we are exposed to at birth that so dramatically affects our brain growth.
 Those born under natural conditions exposed to the microbes of their natural surroundings.
 How do C-section births and exposure to microbes of hospitals, urban dwellings, and processed food alter our brain development?